Uzaaft/Uzaaft/README.md

 ## I am a Data Science student, Developer and Life Long Learner!
 - 🔭 I’m currently working on my startup Njord Technologies AS!
-- 🌱 I’m currently learning everything from backend, frontend, and everything that does not fall in those two categories.
+- 🌱 I’m currently learning everything from backend, frontend, High Performance Computing and everything that does not fall in those categories.
 - 👯 I’m looking to collaborate with other and better coders to further myself!
-- 💻 Actively using Rust, Typescript, Python, and Julia in my day to day life.
+- 💻 Actively using Rust, Typescript, and Python in my day to day life.